 (ii) any election in the district or the district of which the sub-district forms part.

-(2) Subject to sections 145(7) and 172(1)(c) where an elector changes his place of living to another district he may, until his name is transferred to another roll, vote at any election in the region or district in respect of which his name continues enrolled if the election is held within 3 months after he has so changed his place of living.
+(2) Subject to sections 145(7) and 172(1)(c) where an elector enrolled under subsection (1) changes his place of living to another district he may, until his name is transferred to another roll, vote at any election in the region or district in respect of which his name continues enrolled if the election is held within 3 months after he has so changed his place of living.

-(3) For the purposes of this Act a person shall be deemed to have lived within a district or sub-district, if he has his usual place of abode therein and notwithstanding his occasional absence from that district or sub-district and any period of absence from such usual place of abode by a person who is not disqualified by section 18 —
+(3) For the purposes of this Act a person shall be deemed to have lived within a district or sub-district, if he has his usual place of abode therein and notwithstanding his occasional absence from that district or sub-district and any period of absence from such usual place of abode by a person —

 (a) while serving a sentence of imprisonment for an offence; or